clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 connection.
 You can read more about reusing connections on the [Reusing Connections][reusing-connections] page.

-## Higher-level DSL and Migration Libraries
+## Higher-level DSL and migration libraries

 If you need more abstraction than the java.jdbc wrapper provides, you may want to consider using a library that provides a DSL.
 All of the following libraries